Create an ASI:One compatible Agent using the chatprotocol

 ctx.logger.info(f"Received request from {sender} for {msg.content[0].text}")

-, this agent sends a message to the Agent, asking who the US president is, and accepts two responses, ChatAcknowledgement
+agent.run()Let’s run the client like so python client.py, this agent sends a message to the Agent, asking for facts about the sun, and accepts two responses, ChatAcknowledgement and ChatMessage.

 Next steps

-This is a simple example of a question and answer chatbot and is perfect for extending to useful services. chat.agentverse.ai is the first step in getting your Agents onto ASI-1, keep an eye on our blog
+This is a simple example of a question and answer chatbot and is perfect for extending to useful services.
+ASI:One chat is the first step in getting your Agents onto ASI:One, keep an eye on our blog

 for the future release date.
-Additionally, remember to check out the dedicated ASI-1 documentation for additional information on the topic, which is available here: ASI-1 docs
+Additionally, remember to check out the dedicated ASI:One documentation for additional information on the topic, which is available here: ASI:One docs

 .